Osho: Travels and return to Pune: 1985–1990

 In January 1987, Rajneesh returned to the ashram in Pune where he held evening discourses each day, except when interrupted by intermittent ill health.
 Publishing and therapy resumed and the ashram underwent expansion, now as a "Multiversity" where therapy was to function as a bridge to meditation.
 Rajneesh devised new "meditation therapy" methods such as the "Mystic Rose" and began to lead meditations in his discourses after a gap of more than ten years.
 His western disciples formed no large communes, mostly preferring ordinary independent living.
 Red/orange dress and the mala were largely abandoned, having been optional since 1985.
 The wearing of maroon robes—only while on ashram premises—was reintroduced in the summer of 1989, along with white robes worn for evening meditation and black robes for group leaders.

 In November 1987, Rajneesh expressed his belief that his deteriorating health (nausea, fatigue, pain in extremities, and lack of resistance to infection) was due to poisoning by the US authorities while in prison.
 His doctors and former attorney, Philip Toelkes (Swami Prem Niren), hypothesised radiation and thallium in a deliberately irradiated mattress, since his symptoms were concentrated on the right side of his body, but presented no hard evidence.
 US attorney Charles H. Hunter described this as "complete fiction", while others suggested exposure to HIV or chronic diabetes and stress.

 From early 1988, Rajneesh's discourses focused exclusively on Zen.
 In early 1989, Rajneesh gave a series of some of the longest lectures he had given, titled "Communism and Zen Fire, Zen Wind", in which he criticised capitalism and spoke of the possibilities of sannyas in Russia.
 In these talks he stated that communism could evolve into spiritualism, and spiritualism into anarchism.
 "I have always been very scientific in my approach, either outside or inside.
 Communism can be the base.
 Then spirituality has to be its growth, to provide what is missing."
 In late December, he said he no longer wished to be referred to as "Bhagwan Shree Rajneesh", and in February 1989 took the name "Osho Rajneesh", shortened to "Osho" in September.
 He also requested that all trademarks previously branded with "Rajneesh" be rebranded "OSHO".
-The Buddhist honorific "Osho", which literally means "on whom the heavens shower flowers", was borrowed from William James' "oceanic [experience]" as in "dissolving into the ocean".
+The Buddhist honorific "Oshō", which was borrowed from William James' "oceanic [experience]" as in "dissolving into the ocean".